 Purepoint Uranium Group Inc. Announces Private Placement

-Closing expected to be on or about December 17, 2020.
-The net proceeds of the Private Placement will be used to advance the Company's Hook Lake exploration program in Saskatchewan.
+The closing of the Private Placements is expected to be on or about December 17, 2020.
+The net proceeds of the Flow Through Private Placement will be used to advance the Company's Hook Lake exploration program in Saskatchewan and the net proceeds of the Hard Dollar Private Placement will be used for the Company's working capital.

 Hook Lake JV Project